-Ever since, I’ve read Sobonfu Some’s book, “The Spirit of Intimacy: Ancient Teachings in the Ways of Relationship” (whereby many of the quotes below comes from), I have been an admirer of hers.
+Ever since, I read Sobonfu Some’s book, “The Spirit of Intimacy: Ancient Teachings in the Ways of Relationship” (whereby many of the quotes below comes from), I have been an admirer of hers.
 The book was one of simplicity yet it was profound.
-It gave me, a seeker after the spirit of Africa, answers that my soul yearn for.
+It gave me, a seeker after the spirit of Africa, answers that my soul yearned for.
 Sobonfu shared the wisdom way of the Dagara of Burkina Faso in West Africa.
 She was recognized by the Dagara elders as possessing special gifts from birth and was named Sobonfu, which means “keeper of the rituals.”
 Sobonfu said: “My work is really a journey in self discovery and in building community through rituals.”
-Sobonfu became one of the foremost voices in African spirituality.
-She traveled the world on a healing mission, sharing the rich spiritual life and culture of the Dagara people.
+Sobonfu became one of the foremost voices in African spirituality, travelling the world on a healing mission to share the rich spiritual life and culture of the Dagara people.
 She was the founder of Wisdom Spring, Inc. an organization dedicated to the preservation, the sharing of indigenous wisdom as well as holding fundraisers for wells, schools and health projects in Africa.
 According to Alice Walker, Sobonfu was, “…a teacher who can help us put together so many things that our modern western world has broken.”

 Sobonfu Some died on 14 January 2017.

 “There isn’t one ruler who is in charge of everything, who gives directions that everybody has to follow.
 We still have a system where elders oversee the village, without a sense of acquiring wealth and power.
 Power, you see, is understood in the village as very dangerous if not used correctly.
 So everybody is very cautious about using any kind of power over others.”